Data-Efficient Quantum Noise Modeling via Machine Learning: Introduction

+To address these limitations, we introduce a practical and data-efficient framework that circumvents resource-intensive characterization protocols by leveraging readily available experimental data, such as application benchmarks.
+Our core contribution is a circuit-size-independent parameterized noise model $\mathcal{N}(\boldsymbol{\theta})$, whose parameters are determined via iterative, ML-driven optimization, as depicted in Fig.~\ref{fig:flowchat_noise_modeling}.
+By minimizing the Hellinger distance~\cite{hellinger1909neue} between simulated and experimental output distributions, we estimate optimal parameters $\boldsymbol{\theta}^*$ directly from existing circuit executions.
+Crucially, this framework functions as an application-aware noise characterization.
+Rather than positing a single universal error profile, we estimate independent parameter sets tailored to specific algorithm-device contexts (e.g., QAOA, VQE, or random circuits on a target hardware).
+This approach captures the interplay between circuit structure and device-intrinsic error dynamics, yielding optimized models that significantly outperform default hardware characterizations across diverse IBM quantum processors.

+We demonstrate scalability by training on 4--6 qubit benchmarks and accurately predicting out-of-distribution behavior in 7--9 qubit circuits.
+This approach achieves a substantial model accuracy improvement, reducing the mean Hellinger distance to experimental results by 50\% (65\% peak reduction).
+Such predictive accuracy on larger-scale systems advances beyond foundational studies restricted to small-scale demonstrations~\cite{georgopoulos2021modeling}, establishing that high-fidelity, device-specific noise models can be learned from compact datasets.
+This enables practitioners to continuously refine noise models using existing data, advancing noise-aware compilation and error mitigation~\cite{cai2023quantum, kandala2019error, ji2024synergistic} without additional experimental cost.

 The paper is structured as follows.
 Section~\ref{sec:theory} presents the theoretical framework and methodology, establishing the baseline provided by device-calibrated noise models and introducing our parameterized noise model.
-It also details the ML technique employed for parameter optimization and concludes with a critical analysis of the framework's scalability.
+It also details the machine learning (ML)-based Bayesian optimization (BO) technique employed for parameter determination and concludes with a critical analysis of the framework's scalability.
 Section~\ref{sec:results} demonstrates a thorough experimental validation of our approach, benchmarking the model's predictive accuracy against data from multiple superconducting processors using a diverse set of applications, including the QAOA \cite{farhi2014quantum}, VQE \cite{peruzzo2014variational}, and random circuits.
 This validation includes an in-depth single-device characterization, a cross-platform comparative analysis to demonstrate hardware generality, and a study of training efficiency.
 Finally, Sec.~\ref{sec:conclusion} concludes the paper.